suss-vli/suss-vli.github.io/0/student/faq/first.md

 adoc -> .mobi/ .epub
 adoc -> html

+Inside the email
+Hey, this is the solution.
+See url (suss-vli.github.io/0/s/faq/first.html#second)

+1. Thus the solution will be to provide an easy way for them to search teh solution.
+Or easy way for US to search for one and provide the link.
+2. There is a greater need to semantic version control. e.g v4.0.1
+3. Provide a link to github repo for them to search it.

 # [Second solution](#second)

 1. If automation is not done properly, then it's going to be hard.